Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 This way you’re going to be able to have your coffee sooner after brewing it.

-An ice cube added to the already brewed coffee or tea is also effective.
+An ice cube added to the already brewed coffee or tea is also an effective to drop the temperature of your brew.

 When it comes to this device’s function, it’s quite straight-forward.